maarlab-rethinking/postgres-containers/README.md

 > deprecated releases, such as `oldoldstable`, are maintained on a
 > **best-effort basis**.
 If discontinuation becomes necessary before the LTS
 > date, a minimum **three-month advance notice** will be posted on this page.

+> **NOTE:** *Trixie-based images are temporarily disabled due to the lack of
+> official Citus packages for this Debian version.
+Support will be enabled once
+> Citus packages become available for Trixie.

 ## Image Types